-Another great place where you can snorkel with turtles in Rarotonga is at Tikioki Beach which is located on the southeastern corner of the island in Titikaveka.
+Tikioki Beach is located on the southeastern corner of the island in Titikaveka.

-You don’t have to go far into the water here to start seeing marine life.
-At waist deep, you’ll already be able to spot butterflyfish, angelfish, zebrafish and more.
+I didn’t have to go far into the water here before I started seeing marine life.
+At waist deep, I was already able to spot butterflyfish, angelfish, zebrafish and more.

-If you swim a little bit further out, you may be able to find turtles, blue starfish, moray eels and more.
+After swimming a little bit further out, I found several turtles, blue starfish, moray eels and more.

 💡Tip: Bring a waterproof camera like the GoPro Hero 10 to get some photos and videos of you with the turtles.